nicolasdao/graphql-schemax/README.md

 This command compiles the ES6 modules located under the `src` folder to `.cjs` file sent to the `dist` folder.

+> This command is aitomatically executed before exah deployment to make sure the latest build is always depployed.

 ## Unit test

 ```